steffest/laozi.js/readme.md

 ## Laozi Background
 Laozi is a super simple drop in API providing basic CRUD for "structured content".
-Data Storage can be anything a there's a stong preference to use filebased storage for it's simplicity and zero-setup.
+Data Storage can be anything but there's a stong preference to use filebased storage for it's simplicity and zero-setup.
 "Structured content" defined a loose structure of an "article", for example
  - title
  - body